frett27/Ada-Synthetizer/README.md

 - Real Time Playing and Offline Playing
 - The max number of voice depends on the hardware provided, there is no hardcoded limitations, one can change the **MAX_VOICES** constant, and see whether it match the requierments.
 (As the number of polyphonie is increased, the processing may be heavier and can lead to increase the jitter and buffer sizes).
 - Parametrized volume for each playing sound.
-- Variable Output frequency, permit to adjust CPU consumption (default 44100)
+- Variable Output frequency, permit to adjust CPU consumption (default 44 100 Khz)

 #### Current Drivers

-- Win32 SoundDriver (x86), x64 not yet supported
+- Win32 SoundDriver (x86), x64 supported using soundio
 - Alsa SoundDriver (*nix platforms)
+- soundio Library (for supporting 64 bits sound rendering on windows, and open the use for MacOs X)
 - PCM 16 bit Wav Output (all plateforms)